gvwilson/thirdbit/src/fiction/iffy/index.md

 "Now you get some sleep.
 I don't figure there'll be much time for it once you're on your way."

-Iffy took another shower in the morning, wondering as she did so what it would be like to be the sort of person who could shower every single day.
+Iffy had another shower in the morning, wondering as she did so what it would be like to be the sort of person who could take one every day.
 She made and discarded half a dozen plans for sneaking out as she let the hot water pummel her, only to find a note on her app from Doctor Johel after she toweled off.